Château Prince Pierre Napoléon Bonaparte - Calvi Argentella blanc 2023

 Palate

 Full-bodied, generous, and harmonious, this Vermentino is all about finesse, with lovely freshness and notes of fennel and anise.
-It has a lovely, mineral-driven finish punctuated by a subtle, zesty bitterness reminiscent of pomelo.
+It has a lovely, briny finish punctuated by a subtle, zesty bitterness reminiscent of pomelo.

 Serve